Non-Homotopic Drawings of Multigraphs: Non-Homotopic Drawings

-The process stops when, for every edge $f \in E(F)$ and face $C$ of $F$, $f$ sees at most eight other edges across $C$.
+The process stops when, for every side $f^\circ$ ($f \in E(F)$, $\circ \in \set{+, -}$) and every face $C$ of $F$ to which $f^\circ$ is incident, $f^\circ$ sees at most eight other sides across $C$.
 We now show the number of steps in this process is at most $5(n - 1)$ and the final frame has at most $10 n$ edges.
-First note that if $F_n$ has at most nine edges, then no steps will be carried out and we have the required bounds.
-Otherwise, $F_n$ is a plane tree with at least ten edges in which at most $n$ vertices have degree less than three.
-Every step introduces two vertices of degree three and splits a face into two faces both of which are incident to at least seven edges.
-Hence, every frame in the process is a connected plane graph, has at most $n$ vertices of degree less than 3 and every face of $F$ is incident to at least seven edges.
+First note that if $F_n$ has at most four edges, then no steps will be carried out and we have the required bounds.
+Otherwise, $F_n$ is a plane tree with at least five edges in which at most $n$ vertices have degree less than three.
+Every step introduces two vertices of degree three and splits a face into two faces both of which are incident to at least seven sides.
+Hence, every frame in the process is a connected plane graph, has at most $n$ vertices of degree less than 3 and every face of $F$ is incident to at least seven sides.
 Thus, by \cref{PlanarLongFaces}, every frame within the process has at most $10n - 28 \leq 10n$ vertices.
 Since each step adds two vertices, the process must stop within $5n - 14 \leq 5(n - 1)$ steps.

-We note some properties of the final frame $F$ and final set $E'$. \begin{itemize} \item $F$ is a simple plane graph on at most $10n$ vertices.
-Each step introduces at most three new edges (the edge across the face plus one for each of the two subdivisions) and $F_n$ had at most $2n$ edges, so $F$ has at most $2n + 3 \cdot 5(n - 1) \leqslant 17 n$ edges. \item For every edge $f$ and face $C$ of $F$, $f$ sees at most nine edges across $F$ (it might see itself). \item Since the process stops within $5(n - 1)$ steps, $\abs{E'} \leq (n - 1) + 5(n - 1) = 6(n - 1)$. \item $\CC(E(F))$ is a subset of the union of $\CC(E')$ and the line-segments $p_i v_i$.
-In particular, each edge in $E(G) - E'$ intersects $\CC(E(F))$ at most $6(n - 1)k$ times. \end{itemize} We are now going to encode each edge of $G - E'$ using the edges of $F$ so that if two edges of $G - E'$ had the same encoding, then they would be homotopic.
+Note the following properties of the final frame $F$ and final set $E'$. \begin{itemize} \item $F$ is a simple plane graph on at most $10n$ vertices.
+Each step introduces at most three new edges (the edge across the face plus one for each of the two subdivisions) and $F_n$ had at most $2n$ edges, so $F$ has at most $2n + 3 \cdot 5(n - 1) \leqslant 17 n$ edges. \item In $F$, every side of an edge sees at most nine sides across the face to which it is incident. \item Since the process stops within $5(n - 1)$ steps, $\abs{E'} \leq (n - 1) + 5(n - 1) = 6(n - 1)$. \item $\CC(E(F))$ is a subset of the union of $\CC(E')$ and the line-segments $p_i v_i$.
+In particular, each edge in $E(G) - E'$ intersects $\CC(E(F))$ at most $6(n - 1)k$ times. \end{itemize} We are now going to encode each edge of $G - E'$ using the sides of edges of $F$ so that if two edges of $G - E'$ had the same encoding, then they would be homotopic.
 Now, $F$ is a simple connected plane graph with one \defn{outer face} $C_{\infty}$.
 The rest of its faces are \defn{inner faces}.
 An edge $f$ of $F$ is an \defn{outer edge} if it is incident to the outer face of $F$.
 Otherwise $f$ is an \defn{inner edge}.